 - Robotic-assisted laparoscopic radical prostatectomy -as the name suggests, this prostatectomy is done using a robotic system.
 The surgeon sits at a control panel in the operating room and moves robotic arms to operate through several small incisions in the patient’s abdomen.

 Radiation for Prostate Cancer

 - External beam radiation therapy (EBRT) – Beams of radiation are focused on the prostate gland.
 This type of radiation can be used to try to cure earlier stage cancers.
 Alternatively, it can be used to help relieve symptoms such as bone pain experienced in metastatic prostate cancer.

 - Proton beam radiation therapy– This type of radiation therapy is not widely available.
-Proton beam therapy focuses beams of protons instead of x-rays on the cancer.
+Proton beam therapy focuses beams of protons instead of x-rays on cancer.
 This is believed to cause less damage.

 Cryotherapy for Prostate Cancer

 Cryotherapy is sometimes used to treat early-stage prostate cancer.
-Most doctors do not use cryotherapy as the first treatment for prostate cancer, but it is sometimes an option if the cancer has come back after radiation therapy.
+Most doctors do not use cryotherapy as the first treatment for prostate cancer, but it is sometimes an option if cancer has come back after radiation therapy.

 Hormone Therapy for Prostate Cancer

 Hormone therapy is also known as androgen deprivation.
 The goal of this type of treatment is to reduce levels of male hormones (androgens), in the body, or to stop them from affecting prostate cancer cells.